2. The route

 The detour to 5A

 In this video you can see the area I am talking about in the description of alternative 2: Louische Gaveno is the cabin that is seen at the beginning of the film, we are in front of the ruin that is shortly after, which is framed second.
-You can then see the boulder on which the yellow vignette is glimpsed: you have to climb up, looking for the path, in the direction of the point on which the shot stops at the end of the film.
+You then see the boulder on which the yellow vignette is glimpsed: you have to climb up, looking for the trail, in the direction of the point on which the shot stops at the end of the film.

 The ford of the first creek